Ceasar/Encyclopedia/src/adler_1966.rst

 Reading for understanding
 ********************************************************************************

-:Abstract:
-    To understand is to learn not only facts but their significance; to know not only that something is the case, but to know also why it is the case; to be able to explain something.
-Thus, by "reading for understanding", we mean the active process of approaching equality with an author by grasping what he offers as knowledge.
-[23]_
+To understand is to learn not only facts but their significance; to not only know that something is the case, but to also know why it is the case; to be able to explain something.
+Thus, by "reading for understanding", we mean the active process of approaching equality with an intellectual better by grasping what he offers as knowledge.

 The reader has understood the author when he can formulate the problems and subordinate problems the author is trying to solve, intelligibly arrange them, determine which problems the author solved and which he did not, and, of the latter, decide which the author knew he failed to solve.
-[6]_ [24]_

-    To this end, the reader must perform two distinct yet complementary
-    readings: an `analytical reading`_, approaching a book as a whole, having a unity and a structure of parts, and an `interpretative reading`_, approaching it in terms of its elements, its units of language and thought.
+To this end, the reader must perform two distinct yet complementary readings: an `analytical reading`_, approaching a book as a whole, having a unity and a structure of parts, and an `interpretative reading`_, approaching it in terms of its elements, its units of language and thought.
 [21]_ [22]_

 .. contents::
    :local: